ktorio/ktor-documentation/topics/server-responses.md

 ```

 In the example above, since the resource extension is `.html`, the response will include the `Content-Type: text/html` header.

-For convenience, components of the resource location, relative path and package, can be passed separately through the first and the second parameters respectively.
+For convenience, you can pass components of the resource location, namely relative path and package, separately through the first and the second parameters.
-In the next example, resources under the `assets` package are resolved based on requested paths.
+The following example resolves resources under the `assets` package based on the requested path:

 ```kotlin
 get("/assets/{rest-path...}") {